 When it comes to choosing your domain name, you want it to be something simple and relevant to your business.
 Ideally, it’ll be intuitive enough for your customers to remember easily.

 Let’s say you’re opening your own bagel shop called The Corner Bagel Shop.
 You’d want your domain to be something simple and to the point, like www.cornerbagelshop.com.
 However, you actually have to buy it before you can claim it.

 What if your domain name is already taken?

-- Change the ending: It’s true that .com endings are the most common (and they’re probably your best bet if you can swing it).
-But there are other options you can use, like .net, .info, or .us.
+- Change the ending: It’s true that .com endings are the most common (and they’re probably your best bet if you can swing it), but there are other options you can use, like .net, .info, or .us.

 - Add another word: Even adding one small word can make your domain different enough to be available.
-So, if www.cornerbagelshop.com is taken, you might be able to secure www.thecornerbagelshop.com.
+So if www.cornerbagelshop.com is taken, you might be able to secure www.thecornerbagelshop.com.

 How much does a domain name cost?

-2. Secure your website hosting
+3. Secure your web hosting provider

 There are two types of hosting for websites:

 - Self-hosted: You purchase hosting separately and then build your own website from scratch.
 A self-hosted business site is ideal if you’re more advanced and are looking to add more features and customization.

 With that in mind, you’ll likely end up purchasing your domain and hosting all in one spot: from the website builder you choose (which we’ll talk about in the next section).
 If you decide to purchase hosting separately, most of the domain providers we listed above also offer hosting for the domain you choose.

-3. Find your website builder
+4. Find your website builder